Teacher Maintenance and Accountability Seminars (TE-MAS-12)Back

 - Learn to utilize peer processing to enhance professional accountability

-- Learn to identify violation potentials in colleagues and to intervene when
+- Learn to identify violation potentials in colleagues and to intervene when appropriate

 - Help others to maintain their professional boundaries and moral compass